 Particle accelerators are key resources for DOE's program of scientific discovery.
-Fermilab's accelerator science capabilities-particle accelerator operation, design, development and research-form the foundation of the present and future accelerator-based activities at the laboratory and in the U.S. particle physics community.
-Fermilab is home to one of the largest accelerator facilities in the world, including a complex of seven accelerators, test accelerators, and infrastructure for the development of accelerator technologies.
-Nearly half of the laboratory's staff are directly engaged in accelerator science activities.
+Fermilab's accelerator science capabilities-operation, design, development and research-form the foundation of the present and future accelerator-

 Fermilab's world-leading accelerator R&D efforts focus on the areas of superconducting radio-frequency (SCRF), superconducting-magnet, ionization-cooling, high-intensity proton accelerator and advanced beam manipulation technologies.
-Fermilab's unique capabilities in superconducting magnet development are currently focused on upgrades to the Large Hadron Collider and the development of high-field solenoids for the Muon Collider.
-Fermilab provides U.S. leadership in the development of high-gradient SCRF technology for a future multi-megawatt proton source, known as Project X, and for the International Linear Collier, and Fermilab develops integrated design concepts and technologies for Project X in support of world-leading long-baseline neutrino and rare-process experiments.
+Fermilab's unique capabilities in superconducting magnet development are currently focused on upgrades to the LHC and the development of high-field solenoids for the Muon Collider.
+Fermilab provides U.S. leadership in the development of high-gradient SCRF technology for a future multi-megawatt proton source, Project X, and for the ILC, and Fermilab develops integrated design concepts and technologies for Project X in support of world-leading neutrino and rare-process experiments.
 Fermilab leads U.S. technology development for ionization cooling required for muon-storage-ring based facilities, supplies integrated design concepts for the Muon Collider and a neutrino factory, and advances fundamental understanding of beams and their manipulation in dedicated test facilities.
 In addition, Fermilab pursues comprehensive integrated theoretical concepts and simulations of complete future facilities at both the Energy and Intensity Frontiers of particle physics.
 These activities, while focused on particle physics, can be applied widely across other fields of science, serving the broader goals of the DOE's Office of Science.

-Advanced accelerator R&D activities, currently centered at the A0 PhotoInjector, will move to the new AARD (Advanced Accelerator R&D) Users' Facility that will be created in conjunction with the Fermilab's new superconducting radiofrequency test facility.
+Advanced accelerator R&D activities, currently centered at the A0 PhotoInjector, will move to the new AARD (Advanced Accelerator R&D) Users' Facility that is being created in conjunction with the new SCRF test facility.
 These activities include novel beam manipulation techniques, high-performance electron source and diagnostics development, and advanced beam cooling tests, conducted in collaboration with other laboratories and universities.